 We reviewed the commission folders for the 163 employees with active commissions who provided complete responses to the survey.
-Only 10 (6 percent) folders contained all of the documents required to be retained for each commission issued.17 Each folder should contain: 1) the approved request for the commission (Form 13716-B, Non-Enforcement Pocket Commission Qualification and Request, or equivalent); 2) an acknowledgment that the employee completed the required training on the responsibilities of holding a commission and received the commission (Form 14436, Receipt for Pocket Commission and Acknowledgment of Training);18 and 3) a Form 3210, Document Transmittal, documenting that the commission was mailed to, and received by, the intended IRS employee.
+Only 10 (6 percent) folders contained all of the documents required to be retained for each commission issued.
+Each folder should contain: 1) the approved request for the commission (Form 13716-B, Non-Enforcement Pocket Commission Qualification and Request, or equivalent); 2) an acknowledgment that the employee completed the required training on the responsibilities of holding a commission and received the commission (Form 14436, Receipt for Pocket Commission and Acknowledgment of Training);

-17 Supporting documents submitted after the consolidation of the PCSS unit are maintained as electronic copies.
+&lt;sup>17 Supporting documents submitted after the consolidation of the PCSS unit are maintained as electronic copies.
 Supporting documents submitted prior to the consolidation are maintained as hard copies at the PCSS office.

-18 Form 14436 was effective as of December 2012.
+&lt;sup>18 Form 14436 was effective as of December 2012.
 We did not include this as a requirement for commissions issued prior to December 2012.